syntax-tree/hast-util-from-parse5/readme.md

 Whether the root of the given tree is in the `'html'` or `'svg'` space (enum, `'svg'` or `'html'`, default: `'html'`).

-If an `svg` element is found in the HTML space, `toHTML` automatically switches to the SVG space when entering the element, and switches back when leaving.
+If an element in with the SVG namespace is found in `ast`, `fromParse5` automatically switches to the SVG space when entering the element, and switches back when leaving.

 ###### `options.file`